ruddro-roy/globe-cloud-insights/README.md

 ## The Story Behind This Project

 Ever looked up at the sky and wondered what stories those clouds tell?
 Me too.
-Out of sheer curiosity, I spent May 5 -- Oct 1, 2022 volunteering remotely with NASA's GLOBE Observer (Clouds) program.
-That experience --- standing outside with a phone pointed at the sky, carefully identifying cloud genera while a satellite passed overhead --- sparked this open-source project.
+Out of sheer curiosity, I spent May 5 - Oct 1, 2022 volunteering remotely with NASA's GLOBE Observer (Clouds) program.
+That experience, standing outside with a phone pointed at the sky, carefully identifying cloud genera while a satellite passed overhead, sparked this open-source project.

 The NASA GLOBE Cloud Challenge 2022 ran from January 15 to February 15, 2022, inviting citizen scientists around the world to observe and classify clouds.
 The response was remarkable: NASA reported over 42,700 cloud observations from 89 countries across all 7 continents, with more than 49,450 satellite matches (over double the 20,000 goal), 108,000+ new sky photographs, and 321,100+ CLOUD GAZE classifications.